mobluse/python82-scripts/README.md

 # python82-scripts
 Scripts for the Python82 App in the *TI-82 Advanced Edition Python* graphing calculator.
 They have been tested with V5.6.3.0017 of the Python82 App.
 The Python82 programs have uppercase names with a maximum of 8 characters, because that is a limitation in the calculator.
-For some programs there are also versions for CPython (i.e. ordinary Python3) and Snek.
+For some programs there are also versions for CPython (i.e. ordinary Python3) and [https://sneklang.org/doc/snek.html](Snek).
 They have been tested with Python 3.11.2 and Snek 1.9.
 The CPython program name ends in _C, and the Snek, ends in _s.
 Sometimes the same program works in both CPython and Snek and then the name ends with _Cs.

 I plan to make a library for each python-type language that contains the differences between the pythons so that the main program can be the same.